Skafså

-Skafså is a parish in southern part of the municipality Tokke in Telemark, Norway.
-The Skafså Church was consecrated in 1839.
+Skafså is a village area in Tokke Municipality in Telemark county, Norway.
+It is located about 6 km southeast of the village of Dalen and about 5 km northwest of the village of Åmdals verk.
+Skafså Church (built and consecrated in 1839) is located in the village.
 The mountain farm Grimdalen, today a museum (Grimdalstunet), has farm buildings from the time of barter economy in the 17th century.
 Nearby is a collection of around 300 of Anne Grimdalen's sculptures.